rage/programming-23/data/part-12/3-functional-programming.md

 </sample-output>

-Above we tried to print out the contents of the `map` iterator twice, but the second attempt yielded no printout.
+Above we tried to print out the contents of the `map` iterator twice, but the second attempt produced no printout.
 The reason is that `map` is an iterator; passing through it with a `for` loop "depletes" it, much like a generator is depleted once its maximum value is reached.
 Once the items in the iterator have been traversed with a `for` loop, there is nothing left to go through.

 If you need to go through the contents of a `map` iterator more than once, you could, for example, convert the map into a list: